MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-deu-fi-sample-sdk.md

 ## Design of extensions

-The fiscal registration service integration sample for Austria is based on the [fiscal integration functionality](fiscal-integration-for-retail-channel.md).
+The fiscal registration service integration sample for Germany is based on the [fiscal integration functionality](fiscal-integration-for-retail-channel.md).
 For more details about the design of the fiscal integration solution, see the [overview of a fiscal integration sample design](fiscal-integration-for-retail-channel.md#fiscal-registration-process-and-fiscal-integration-samples-for-fiscal-devices).

 ### Commerce runtime extension design